21shield/css-essentials-introduction-to-css-lab-nyc04-seng-ft-053120/README.md

 The `href` attribute should point to the file `style.css` which is located in this directory using a _relative path_.
-The `rel` attribute is used to note that the file which is being linked has a **rel**ation of being a "stylesheet."
+The `rel` attribute is used to note that the file which is being linked has  a relation of being a "stylesheet."

 Now, what is a relative path?
 You could write `href="style.css"` and the content of `style.css` would change your `index.html` file.
 But we want to